This Is the Police 2: Gameplay

 This Is the Police 2 features a range of mechanics that add depth and complexity to the gameplay, providing players with a challenging and immersive experience in managing law enforcement in the town of Sharpwood.
 The gameplay is presented via imagery and text on an isometric map.

 The game combines management and tactical elements as players navigate through a complex web of crime, corruption, and moral dilemmas.
 As sheriff, players are tasked with making crucial decisions that impact the outcome of investigations, law enforcement operations, and the overall state of the town.
 The game features a nonlinear narrative, allowing players to shape the story through their choices and actions.

 By managing the police force and allocating resources effectively, players must maintain law and order while dealing with a wide range of criminal activities, such as robberies, homicides, drug trafficking, and more.
 One of the key aspects of the gameplay is the strategic planning and execution of police operations.
 Players must assign officers with specific skills and equipment to handle each situation.
 Tactical decision-making plays a vital role during intense confrontations, where players must manage their limited resources and ensure the safety of their officers.

 Additionally, This Is the Police 2 introduces a new mechanic called the "Sheriff's Department".
 Players are responsible for managing the sheriff's staff, dealing with their personal problems, and earning their loyalty.
 Developing relationships with the officers and gaining their trust is crucial for maintaining a capable and motivated police force.

 This Is the Police 2 incorporates turn-based tactical combat when responding to crimes or engaging in encounters.
 Players have direct control over their officers during these situations, utilizing a grid-based system to maneuver and position their team strategically.
 Each officer has unique abilities and skills, and players must carefully consider their strengths and weaknesses to maximize their effectiveness in combat.

 Plot

-In the town of Sharpwood, Sheriff Wells and two other Sharpwood Sheriff's Department officers investigate a suspected base of the Neckties, a gang of drug traffickers.
+In the town of Sharpwood, Sheriff Wells and two other Sharpwood Sheriff's Department deputies investigate a suspected base of the Neckties, a gang of drug traffickers.
 All three are killed in an ambush, resulting in Lilly Reed to be promoted as the new sheriff.